ANA-POTJE/ML_Regression_Model_for_Cancer_Mortality_Prediction/README.md

 In order to deploy the best machine learning model to predict our target variable (TARGET_deathRate), the dataset was prepared and unwanted issues removed.
 The following operations were then performed in a Jupyter Notebook (Python) environment: categorical features mapped to integer values; dropped some categorical features not required; filled in null values; removed Outliers and finally scaled the dataset.

 # STEP 2: Train, Test & Evaluate the Data
-The dataset was split in train (64% of the data), validation (16% of the data) and test subsets (20% of the data).
+The dataset was split into train (64%), validation (16%) and test (20%).
 The regression models used are below:

 Regression Model | Package / Class | Parameters | L2 Norm | R-Squared
 ---------------- | ----------------|------------|---------|----------